Privacy Policy

 |---|---|---|---|

-Note on Anthropic: When you use Felix or generate AI content, your prompts and queries are transmitted to Anthropic's API for processing.
+Note on Anthropic PBC: When you use Felix or generate AI content, your prompts and queries are transmitted to Anthropic's API for processing.
 Anthropic does not use data submitted via the API to train its models.
+Personal data included in prompts is processed under Anthropic's Data Processing Addendum (incorporated into their Commercial Terms of Service) with Standard Contractual Clauses and UK Addendum for UK-US data transfers.
 Anthropic's data usage policy is available at anthropic.com/privacy.

 8. International Data Transfers

-Your core compliance data (risk assessments, incidents, assets) is stored in the UK/EU on Supabase's AWS EU-West-2 (London) infrastructure.
+Your core compliance data (risk assessments, incidents, assets) is stored in the UK on Supabase's AWS EU-West-2 (London) infrastructure.

-Some personal data is transferred to the United States for processing by Clerk, Stripe, Anthropic, Resend, and Vercel.
+Some personal data is transferred to the United States for processing by Clerk, Stripe, Anthropic, Resend, Vercel, and Sentry (anonymised error events only).
 These transfers are protected by Standard Contractual Clauses (SCCs) as approved by the ICO, in accordance with UK GDPR Article 46(2)(c).

 We regularly review our sub-processors' data protection practices and will notify you of any material changes.